Article by Abel Coenen.

 With almost 2 million inhabitants Quito is a big city.
 Its dense historical centre proves to be the perfect location for a tourist visit.
 Many people move around through the city by car or taxi but, as Dutch as I am, I’d rather go for a walk.
 When one day I almost got run over by a car I realized that the culture of car driving is rather special here.

 This is the second blogpost in the series about Quito, Ecuador.
-The first contribution can be found here.

 The banana-shaped city of Quito stretches 70 kilometres in length, but not more than 4 kilometres in width.
 For this reason, the quiteños do not speak of a west or east side of the city, but only of “north” and “south”.
 North is the wealthier side of the city and south contains the poorer neighbourhoods – although I also saw some exceptions to this rule.

 Quito is located within the Andes and consists of a few adjacent mountain valleys.
 The historical centre has the archetypical grid structure of a colonial city in Latin America.
 The rough mountain topography with steep hills and deep valleys on the other hand has always strongly steered the development of the urban landscape.
 Landfills and equalization has given the city a flatter surface.
 Through the years the “constant struggle between grid and ground”, as described by architect and urbanist Felipe Correa (2012), has created the current spatial layout of the city.

 Figure 1: The constant struggle between grid and ground: the street pattern (in red) of the historical centre laid over a topography map (adapted from Correa 2013).

 Traffic in Quito Throughout the city, the main infrastructural lines go from north to south and a few, recently redeveloped highways provide fast connections to the outer parts.
 At peak hours, some of these roads tend to clog up, as well as the main roads within the city.
 Friday afternoons can therefore be really crazy.